Maura Fay

-Maura Fay (12 March 1958 - 29 October 2001) was a leading casting director within the entertainment industry in Australia.
+Maura Fay (12 March 1958 - 29 October 2001) was an Australian leading casting director within the entertainment industry in Australia.
 In 2001 she was named as one of the 25 most influential people in television and radio in Australia.
 In 2001 the Screen Producers Association of Australia (SPAA) Services to Industry Award was awarded posthumously to Maura.
 SPAA has since decided to name the award the Maura Fay Award for Services to the Industry in recognition of Maura's extraordinarily rich life and valued contributions to Australian film and television.